+Over 100 inches of precipitation falls annually along the southeast and northeast axis of the Coast Range, on rocks that are relatively impervious.
 Per information from the National Weather Service, average annual rainfall in the Astoria area is approximately 70.26 inches.
 Oregon State University places precipitation levels in the Northeast Planning Area between 70-100 inches per year.
-Much of this precipitation falls on the relatively impervious and steep slopes of the Coast Range Mountains.
-As a consequence, the waters rapidly run off, drain into the streams and rivers and thence, ultimately to the ocean.
+Much of this precipitation falls on the relatively impervious and steep The slopes of the Coast Range Mountains are steep;.
+As As a consequence, the waters rapidly run off, drain into the streams and rivers and thence, ultimately to the ocean.
 Despite the high precipitation in the County, relatively little of the water that falls as rain and snow in the mountains infiltrates into the ground to sustain the stream flows during the late summer and early fall period when there is relatively little precipitation.
 Thus, during the winter months, the streams have a very low flow because of limited groundwater storage.